Follow

 2selector.png

-Another example we can also look at is this; If you have a list of items and you want to select some items on the list without affecting the others, we can also use this ~ selector.
+Another example we can also look at is this; If you have a list of items and you want to select only some items on the list, we can also use this ~ selector.

 <div class="box">